felicialuo/quick-draw-dataflow/quick-draw/README.md

 To test the script locally, pass in the output folder directory `--output` and the image label to draw from the dataset `--imglabel`
 ```
-python convert.py --output /Users/felicialuo/Documents/hyperSense_local/dataset/apple/ --imglabel apple
+python convert.py --output /Users/felicialuo/Documents/hyperSense_local/dataset/owl/ --imglabel owl
 ```
 This will draw all images under the given label from the full simplified .ndjson file.

-To run on Google Cloud Platform set up the `PROJECT` and `BUCKET` env variables and execute: `python convert.py --runner DataflowRunner --temp_location gs://$BUCKET/temp --project $PROJECT --output gs://$BUCKET/owls/images/`.
-As of now, Dataflow workers have `numpy==1.13.3` and `pillow==3.4.1` already installed as [extra dependencies](https://cloud.google.com/dataflow/docs/concepts/sdk-worker-dependencies#sdk-for-python) so there is no need to use the `--requirements_file` flag.
+Since the full owl data will generate 147,654 png files, Mac users can use `Ctrl+C` to early kill the process.

 This code was tested with
 ```